sswietoniowski/learning-devops/pluralsight/04_developing_dotnet_core_5_apps_with_docker/README.md

 It is pretty easy to add Docker support to a .NET Core project, especially if you use Visual Studio or VS Code (remember to use extensions).

+As for the Docker documentation, it is pretty good, so use it whenever you need to.
+You can find it [here](https://docs.docker.com/).

 ## Logging in Docker-based .NET Core Apps

 Logging in containers: